LCOGT/banzai-nres/docs/banzai_nres/idl-differences-data-products.rst

 - 'WAVETHAR' Extension: Wavelengths solutions per pixel for the calibration ThAr fiber.
 These are stored in the 'wavelength' column in BANZAI-NRES data products and are interleaved with the science spectrum orders.
-  Note that the commissioning pipeline stored these in values in nanometers.
+  Note that the commissioning pipeline stored these values in nanometers.
 BANZAI-NRES stores wavelengths in Angstroms.

 - 'SPECXCOR' Extension: Summed cross correlation function (CCF) for a range of velocities.
 The velocity for a